Beagle 2 lander with solar panels and mole deployed.

 Beagle 2's primary purpose was to search for life.
 In fact, it was the first spacecraft with dedicated equipment to look for martian life since the twin Viking landers touched down in 1976.
 Beagle's destination was Isidis Planitia, a relatively flat basin that may have been formed by sedimentary deposits.
 This target was chosen because of its likely past association with water (and therefore, possibly, life) and also because, with its gently sloping dunes and lack of major debris, it offered the prospect of a safe landing.
 Beagle was to have used "hit, bounce, and roll" airbag landing technology to that employed by Mars Pathfinder in 1997.
+However, whereas Mars Pathfinder had a series of 24 interconnecting airbag spheres, Beagle had only have three.
+Failure of these airbags is one of the possible reasons for Beagle's demise.

 The spacecraft was named after the ship in which Charles Darwin sailed to the Galapagos.
 Changes in the mission specification meant that the mass of Beagle 2 had to be trimmed from 90 kg to 60 kg, echoing economies that proved necessary on the sailing ship.
 (So cramped was the accommodation that the ship's padre had to give up his berth so that Darwin could go!)